Djtvdoug/Dtorres-political-facebook-ads-capstone/README.md

 **Obstacles observed**

 Data cleaning will have to address converting the data to appropriate datetime formats and such for proper analysis.
-The created_at and updated_at values were not converted into proper datetime values and the ad impressions still appears as numeric continous data as supposed to categorical.
+The created_at and updated_at values were not converted into proper datetime values and the ad impressions still appears as numeric continous data as supposed to categorical for example.